camilohreina/blog/src/content/blog/avoid-issues-with-files-on-aws-s3-the-magic-of-url-encoding.md

 ## A Practical Example in JavaScript:

-Let's say you have a file named "My File&Important.txt."
+Let's say you have a file named "#My File&Important.txt."
 Before uploading it to S3, use JavaScript to encode the URL:

 ```js